Updated: Jan 27

 (Side note: I’m sure that there are some “coaches” that actually do have an education in the health, fitness, and nutrition field.
 But to those people I say - you could (and likely do) have someone on your "team" who doesn’t know the difference between an ACL and an Amino Acid, and yet you both call yourselves health coaches...do you think that’s fair?
 Or even safe?)

 “Coaches” will post on social media about joining 21-day “challenges” or “bootcamps” or "fixes" (didn't know I needed to be "fixed," but whatever).
 They’ll slide up into your DMs about whether you want to be a part of accountability groups they’re starting.
 They’ll throw a "hey girl!" your way to talk to you about weight loss when you’ve said…well…nothing about wanting to lose weight.
-If you decide to take them up on their offer, they’ll tell you to follow pre-recorded workouts and drink a specific brand of protein powder that’s usually 3 times as expensive as anything you’d find in a store (and you can only get it from their site).
-They’ll even ask if you’ve ever thought about “doing what they do” (meaning being a “coach” yourself), despite the fact that you may have never consciously exercised a day in your life.
+If you decide to take them up on their offer, they’ll tell you to follow pre-recorded workouts and drink a specific brand of protein powder that’s usually 3 times as expensive as anything you’d find in a store.
+They’ll even ask if you’ve ever thought about “doing what they do," meaning being a “coach” yourself, despite the fact that you may have never consciously exercised a day in your life.
 (Spoiler Alert - that’s how they make any real money off of this “coaching” venture that they’ve started.
 Not by providing any type of actual coaching, not even by selling any product, but by getting you to sign up as a "coach" under them and start hawking the same workout videos and protein powders that they are).

 Above: You'd think the lack of response would indicate that this person is not interested.
 Also, how cringy is that second message??